What Is Menopause?

 Relief from Night Sweats

 The following tips can help you sleep well if you are having night sweats:

 - Wear lightweight, cotton pajamas or gowns

 - Use a damp washcloth to cool off your face, and keep one handy at bedside

 Menopause Symptoms: Sex Problems

+Menopause symptoms can affect sexuality.
 Along with menopause, women experience lower levels of the hormone estrogen.
 One of the effects of lowered estrogen levels is a decrease in blood supply to the vagina, which causes vaginal dryness.
 This can result in painful or uncomfortable intercourse.
 Water-soluble lubricants can help overcome this problem.
 If lubricants are not effective, contact your doctor.
 Vaginal creams and suppositories can be prescribed to ease vaginal dryness.

 Another effect of hormonal changes is a change in libido, or sex drive.
 This may improve or worsen, but it is important to remember that other factors besides menopause can affect libido.
 Stress, sleep disturbances, medications, and anxiety can all affect sex drive.
 Your doctor can help you find ways to manage the changes in your sex drive if they occur.

 Finally, although fertility ends at menopause, women of all ages are still susceptible to STDs, so safe sex is still important.